dmitrypol/dmitrypol.github.io/_posts/2016-09-24-redis_microserv_deux.md

 #### Permanent data storage

-But we also want to track which keywords are getting requested at least once an hour.
+But we also want to track which keywords are getting requested at least once a week.
 We add another method to `GetAds`.
 This time the key is keyword and value is the counter.

 {% highlight ruby %}
 # config/initializers/redis.rb